World Class Coach Tom Byer on Why Soccer Starts At Home At An Early Age With Parents

 Born in the USA, Byer has lived and developed soccer players in Japan for over 30 years, ever since he hung up his professional cleats after playing in the Professional J League which is now the MLS equivalent.

-Byer became a technical skills coach, and is known as Tom-san in Japan.
+Byer became a technical skills coach and is known as Tom-san in Japan.
 Many of Japan’s men’s and women’s national team players have benefited from his training.
-According to Byer, he is
+According to Byer, he is often contacted by many former and current professional players who tell him they grew up coming to his soccer schools, watching him on TV, and reading his books.

 “The all-important entry level of the game — we do not get it right in America,”said Byer.